cliffeby/DuckpinV002/README.md

 from t1
 WHERE y2 IS NOT NULL;
 ```
-Finally in Figure No. 6, the data has been shaped to contain the ending PinCount, two speed calculations, the angle of approach and the x location of the ball.
+Finally in Figures No. 5&6, the data has been shaped to contain the ending PinCount, two speed calculations, the angle of approach and the x location of the ball.
 Plotting this data using the Python library matplotlib, assures that the data collection and analysis process is as expected.
 The python script for plotting the pins, ball location, distribution, and angle is unique to this application.
 I have included it in Appendix B.

 To produce Appendix A, I did not use AMLS.
-A straigh Python script provided more flexibility to use subplots and embedded tables.
+A straight Python script provided more flexibility to use subplots and embedded tables.
 This code is included as Appendix C.

 Plots created using MatplotLib that can be visualized on the browser can be returned by the Execute Python Script.
 But the plots are not automatically redirected to images as they are when using R. So the user must explicitly save any plots to PNG files if they are to be returned back to Azure Machine Learning.

+### _AMLS Analytics Sample_
+A question posed in Phase I was, "How does speed affect score?"
+One approach is to comapre speed to the number of pins remaining after a ball is thrown at 10 pins.
+Using the dataset shaped above, I grouped the data by pinsUp and plotted the speed of the ball.
+Figure No. 7 shows the result and it appears that there is slight advantage to faster ball speeds.
+The plot shows that the average speed is highest for strikes and then 9s.
+Scores of 8 through 4 also reflect the benefit of ball speed.
+Only when scores are 3, 2 and 1 does the data show the benefit of a slower roll.

+Similar analysis could be performed for the ball angle.

+### _Hardware Updates_
+#### GPIO Breakout Kit
+As GPIO pin use grew to support the 7-segment ball indicator and the input from the laser tripwire to detect the ball, it became difficult to adjust the wiring and to keep them tightly inserted in the RPI and the relay and sensor boards.
+Breakout kits povide some flexibility but but require soldering to a PCB board and managing the maze of jumper wires is not improved.
+I'm current using the breakout booard, but may try to change GPIO pin numbers to keep as much of the ribbon connected as possible.

+#### Photoresistor modules
+Digital output from a photoresistor was used by the laser tripwire to detect ball movement.
+I found that the tripwire's sensitivity could detect all balls, but that the Python script running on the RPI was not able to reliable read the HIGH input value on the GPIO pin.
+When it was performing other activities (finding pins or movement with the reset arm or setter) it missed the HIGH state and would not count the tripping event.

+To solve this issue, I plan to try a Bistable latching relay module.
+This will "save" the HIGH state of the output pin until the RPI is ready to read it.
+At that point,it gets reset.
+This relay also solves a voltage issue as the module requires 5V to operate and outputs 5V to the RPI.
+The recommended max to an RPI GPIO input is 3.3V.

+An alternative to the reset arm and setter detection routines is also being considered.
+Both the reset arm and setter (deadwood) actions are user initiated by buttons at the head of the lane.
+Both actions turn on lights on the head board that stay lighted dure the reset/deadwood action.
+Using a photoresistor module for each would eliminate the computational effort to dected arm and setter movement and the cycle is long enough to avoid the need for the latching relay.

+### _Appendix A_
+### _Appendix B_
+### _Appendix C_

 To generate images from MatplotLib, you must complete the following procedure: